Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
-Future you (and everyone else) will thank you.**
+- **Pro Tip:**  Before wrestling a bug for hours,  **`git commit -m "WIP: about to unleash the hounds of debugging"`**.
+This way, even if your code implodes (and let's be honest, it sometimes will), you've got a clean checkpoint to fall back on.
+Think of it as your digital "oops" button.

 ---

-### 📅 Last Updated: 2024-12-06 00:48
+### 📅 Last Updated: 2024-12-06 04:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!